The Flash season 2: Casting

 Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes and Jesse L. Martin return from the first season as Barry Allen / The Flash, Iris West, Caitlin Snow, Cisco Ramon / Vibe and Joe West, respectively.
 Tom Cavanagh, who portrayed Eobard Thawne impersonating Harrison Wells in season one, also returned as a regular, playing Wells' Earth-2 doppelgänger.
 Rick Cosnett, a main cast member from season one, did not return as a regular because his character, Eddie Thawne, died in the season one finale.
 He instead returned as a guest star in the season premiere "The Man Who Saved Central City" in a dream sequence, and later in the episode "Flash Back", where Barry travels back to a time when Eddie was still alive.
 In August 2015, Keiynan Lonsdale was cast as Wally West, the unknown son of Joe, and Iris' brother.
 Gustin, Patton, Panabaker, Valdes and Martin also portray the Earth-2 versions of their characters in the episode "Welcome to Earth-2", while Cavanagh portrays Thawne impersonating the Earth-1 Wells in "The Man Who Saved Central City" and "Flash Back".

 Discussing the casting of Lonsdale, Kreisberg stated, "Just like when we met Grant [Gustin] for the first time, we instantly knew Keiynan embodied all the heart and courage of a hero.
 We are so excited to be bringing this much-beloved character onto the show."
 It was always intended for Wally to be the son of Joe and brother of Iris, which differs from the character's comic history, as the producers disliked second seasons of television series that would introduce cousins of characters that were never previously mentioned, feeling it was "weird".
 Lonsdale originally auditioned for Legends of Tomorrow to portray Jefferson "Jax" Jackson.

+Shantel VanSanten appeared in a recurring role as Barry's love interest Patty Spivot.
+VanSanten's character departed after the mid season premiere.
+The reason was initially reported as being due to scheduling conflicts with Shooter; VanSanten later revealed in an interview that she was set to return but "one of the showrunners at the time took a personal disliking to her".

 In July 2015, it was announced that Teddy Sears would recur in the role of Jay Garrick, the Flash of Earth-2.
 However, later in the season it was revealed that his character was actually Hunter Zolomon / Zoom posing as Jay.
 Ryan Handley portrayed Zoom in costume prior to this revelation, while Tony Todd voiced Zoom.